erroralex/erroralex/README.md

-# Hi 👋, I'm Alexander Nilsson
+# Hi, I'm Alexander, a Java Developer based in Umeå, Sweden.

 ### A budding Java developer